Are Google’s query-based social circles the answer to Facebook’s Graph Search?

 Examples of Topics for Query-Based Circles

-The patent filing provides a number of options about how such a query/topic based social circle could be set up, and how information could be shared through it, but what’s most interesting are the kinds of information that might be shared.
+The patent filing provides many options about how such a query/topic-based social circle could be set up, and how information could be shared through it, but what’s most interesting are the kinds of information that might be shared.
 People who would be notified of such a social circle would require that those users either explicitly and/or implicitly are associated with a particular subject that they have in common.
 According to the patent filing, some examples include:

 - A location (e.g., restaurant, coffee shop, park, museum, school)

 - A locale (e.g., a town, a city, a neighborhood)